 For dogs with urinary tract problems

-ProCare Croque Veterinary Diet Urinary is a crunchy dry food for dissolving struvite bladder stones in adult dogs and to prevent struvite and calcium oxalate bladder stones.
+ProCare Croque Veterinary Diet Urinary is a extruded dry food for dissolving struvite bladder stones in adult dogs and to prevent struvite and calcium oxalate bladder stones.
 This diet has an optimal composition to dissolve struvite bladder stones.
 In addition, the diet contains an adjusted mineral balance to prevent the reoccurrence of bladder stones.
 Cranberries contribute to a healthy environment in the bladder.
-Urinary tract problems in dogs can be caused by bacterial infections.

 - Amount per day